-If your driver’s license is suspended, but you still need to drive to work, pick up your children, buy groceries, take care of someone who is disabled or elderly, go to school or drive for any other essential need, we can help you get your Occupational Driver’s License.
+If your driver’s license is suspended, but you still need to drive to work, pick up your children, buy groceries, take care of someone who is disabled or elderly, go to school or drive for any other essential need, we can help you get a Texas Occupational Driver’s License.
 We make the process simple, fast and inexpensive. *Electronic Signup Available – no need to come to the office* Contact us at (888) 239-9305 or send us a message online.
 Do not get an SR 22 or PAY ANY FINES until we tell you what you will need.

 License suspensions for: